twynz/personal-web-devops/README.md

 3.Clear them all:

    docker rm $(docker ps -aq)
+> Build docker images
+  Sometimes don't need cache to help build layers, need to force rebuild, use command like this:

+     docker build --no-cache -t myauth:test .

 > Start service:
 In order to run docker container with env file, should use command like this(also mapping conatiner port to host port):
 #map service port to host port, in dockerfile, also expose container port